mwvgroup/pwv_kpno/1.0.0/html/_sources/accessing_data.rst.txt

 PWV For a Given Date
 ====================

-For convenience, users can interpolate from the modeld PWV concentration at Kitt Peak using the ``pwv_date`` function.
+For convenience, users can interpolate from the modeled PWV concentration at Kitt Peak using the ``pwv_date`` function.
 Note that this function does not return an uncertainty on the measured value.